ccl-private/streamlit_rtsp/README.md

 If you do not have the relevant hardware or install the relevant drivers, do not modify it.

+for intel vaapi(You need to install the relevant drivers yourself)
 ```python
 process = subprocess.Popen(
     [